-The Johnson County District Court Trustee's office is responsible for enforcement of all Johnson County support orders as well as any other court orders referred to us by another court.
-The Trustee is empowered to pursue all civil remedies in establishing and enforcing the payment of support.
+The Johnson County District Court Trustee's office is responsible for enforcement of Johnson County support orders as well as any other court orders referred to us by another court.
+The Trustee is empowered to pursue all civil remedies in enforcing the payment of support.
 In addition, this office is authorized to collect court fees and restitution.

 The office is located at 588 E. Santa Fe, Suite 3000, Olathe, Kansas 66061.
 8:00 a.m. to 5:00 p.m.
 Monday through Friday.
 Please contact us at: (913) 715-3600, fax number is (913) 715-3700, email@example.com.